 20. Write a note to your future self.
 What would you say to him/her?

-21. If you can change the one-holiday tradition, which would it be?
+21. If you could change the one-holiday tradition, which would it be?
 Why?

-22. If you can live on Mars and just take 2 other people with you, who would you take?
+22. If you can live on Mars and just take two other people with you, who would you take?
 Why?